mautic/developer-documentation-new/docs/components/ui.rst

     echo $view['buttons']->reset($app->getRequest(), 'custom_location')->renderButtons($dropdownOpenHtml, '</ul>');

-A Plugin can define it's own locations that other Plugins can leverage by using the template ``buttons`` helper.
+A Plugin can define its own locations that other Plugins can leverage by using the template ``buttons`` helper.

 There are three types of button groups supported: